zz85/mrdoobapproves/README.md

 ## Copyright

 p.s.
-This project, its name or code was neither approved or endorsed by mrddob.
+This project, its name or code was neither approved or endorsed by mrdoob.